The holiday decorations are for sale in stores before Halloween and Christmas music blasts everywhere on or even before November 1.

 Nowadays, I bring the big duct-taped box out of the cellar and let them have at it.
 They’re plenty old enough and do a great job putting it up and pulling it down to store away for another year.
 I stand back in awe at their methods and cooperation.
 My husband and I usually string the lights.
 We all help sort and hang the ornaments.

 The kids completely decorated the front of the house during deployment.
 It looked like a holiday zoo!
 I hardly had to help at all.
 They were amazing.

 My middle daughter is quickly becoming self-proficient in the kitchen.
 She’s in charge of any potato dish.
 She also sets the table just lovely.
 I never have to check the placement of a fork or wine glass with her!

 My husband is in charge of the prime rib or tenderloin.
 My son loves cooking meats – frying, grilling, all of it.
 He loves thermometers!
 He wants to work in a butcher shop when he’s older.

 I don’t go to holiday parties.

 Most of my husband’s work obligations don’t include me anyway.
-Our street has an adults-only progressive dinner, but I’d rather spend time with my family than drunk overgrown frat boys.
+Our street has had an adults-only progressive dinner, but I’d rather spend time with my family than drunk overgrown frat boys and their second wives.
 For unavoidable events where it’s important to make an appearance, know when and how to leave as early as possible without seeming rude.